JoelRLL19/mms142-groupI-2023/README.md

 <p>While a definitive answer to whether AR will dominate the real world remains elusive, consumer openness to transformative developments is evident.
 AR's potential to virtualize various physical goods marks a paradigm shift akin to the first digital revolution's digitization of information.
 Academics and managers are urged to view AR not just as a communication tool but as a potential disruptor with far-reaching implications.</p>

 <h1>Augmented Reality as a Disruptive Technology</h1>
-<p>Although Augmented Reality has the potential to revolutionize the way people interact with their environment, there are several aspects where AR can potentially be
+<b>Although Augmented Reality has the potential to revolutionize the way people interact with their environment, there are several aspects where AR can potentially be
-considered a disruptive technology.</p>
+considered a disruptive technology.</b>
 <h2>Defining Disruption</h2>
 <p>Disruption means more than just having lots of potential, changing how a business works, and profitability (Naisby, 2018).</p>
 <p>Bower and Christensen (1995) explain three key features of disruptive technologies:</p>